kswoll/WootzJs/README.md

 WootzJs
 =======

-WootzJs is a C# -> Javascript cross-compiler.
+WootzJs is a C# to Javascript cross-compiler.
 You write your code in C#, and the result is Javascript that can be run in any browser (or other host).
 You may be wondering why we need another C# to JS compiler, since there are already at least three options available to developers wishing to leverage this concept.